 - First Wolverine coach to win the Western Conference Championship (1898)

 - First Michigan coach to coach an All-American (1898): William Cunningham

-So, October 2, 1897 turned out to be a very important day in Michigan football history.
-Gustave Ferbert left a great legacy as a player and a coach that others have tried to emulate for one hundred and sixteen years!
+So, October 2, 1897 turned out to be a very important day in Michigan Football history.
+Gustave Ferbert left a great legacy as a player and a coach.
+He posted a stellar record of 24 wins, 3 losses and 1 tie in three years which worked out to a winning percentage of just over eighty-seven percent (.875).
+Other Michigan coaches been trying to top his record for over one hundred years!
 Thanks Gustave Ferbert and Go Blue!